-Chapter 4-C of the Coast Guard Housing Manual, COMDTINST M11101.13 (series).
-Submit all requests in writing to the Housing Office (A member does not qualify for a larger unit based on the presence of a live-in aide.)

-- 6. Foster Care.
+- Chapter 4-C of the Coast Guard Housing Manual, COMDTINST M11101.13 (series).
+Submit all requests in writing to the Housing Office (A member does not qualify for a larger unit based on the presence of a live-in aide.) - 6.
+Foster Care.
 Having foster children in family housing is permitted as long as the living conditions in the unit remain reasonable.
 The presence of foster children will not increase your bedroom entitlement.
 Notify the Housing Office in writing if you intend to become a foster parent. - 7.
 Guests/Visitors.
 Guests of members who live in government housing are authorized.
 Members assigned to housing shall obtain the Housing Officer's written approval for all visits of more than 21 consecutive days by submitting a Guest Authorization Request Form to the Housing Office, see enclosure (4).
 Guest visitation beyond 30 days or exceeding 45 cumulative days requires AHA approval.
-If other active duty members and/or their dependents reside as guests for more than 30 consecutive days in housing assigned to another person, the Housing Officer must report this fact to the Servicing Personnel Office to determine the visiting member's housing allowance and entitlements. - C. Loss of Eligibility for Government Quarters.
-There are a number of circumstances that will result in the loss of eligibility for government quarters, which are explained below. - 1.
+If other active-duty members and/or their dependents reside as guests for more than 30 consecutive days in housing assigned to another person, the Housing Officer must report this fact to the Servicing Personnel Office to determine the visiting member's housing allowance and entitlements. - 8.
+Subletting.
+Residents are strictly prohibited from renting out all or part of their property.
+Any subletting activities will result in eviction from military housing. - C. Loss of Eligibility for Government Quarters.
+There are a number of circumstances that will result in the loss of eligibility for government quarters: - 1.
 Permanent Change of Station (PCS) Orders.
-If your new command is other than Training Center Petaluma, Station Bodega Bay, CGC SOCKEYE, or PACAREA Armory North, you must vacate quarters on or before the date, you depart your current command.
+If your new command is other than Training Center Petaluma, Station Bodega Bay, CGC SOCKEYE, or PACAREA Armory North, you must vacate quarters on or before the date you depart your current command.
 Contact the Housing Office if you have received PCS orders to determine if you are eligible to remain in your current quarters.
 Requests to remain in quarters will be considered based on availability and can only be approved by the Commanding Officer. - 2.
 Discharge or Retirement.
 Eligibility for housing expires on the date of discharge or retirement.
 You must vacate government quarters on or before that date.
 The Commanding Officer of Training Center Petaluma may authorize minor delays in vacating quarters if extenuating circumstances exist, but must be requested in writing prior to your last day on active duty. - 3.
 Family Member No Longer Resides with Sponsor.
 You are responsible for notifying the Housing Office when you or a family member no longer resides in the quarters for any reason, including voluntary or legal separation, divorce or court order, or child departs for college.
 If required, you will have 45 days to vacate quarters upon written notification from the Housing Office, except in cases in which the AHA determines fewer than 45 days notice is justified for extenuating circumstances. - 4.
 Unauthorized Absence.
 Dependents may remain in government owned housing up to 60 days from the date the sponsor is placed in a UA status.